Hello darkness, my old friend..

 – William Shakespeare, Hamlet, Act III, Scene I

 It seems I've been oblivious to the captain's announcement that the flight of my existence is on its final descent.
 Yet, after encountering unexpected turbulence that jolted my awareness, the signs have become unmistakable.
-The cabin of my days grows increasingly vacant, and the once attentive stewards of time now greet me with indifference.
+The cabin of my days grows increasingly vacant, and the once attentive stewards of my life now greet me with indifference.

 Fear of death